globulion/qc-workshop/tutor/project_3/README.md

 Such rules can be defined via Python tuples e.g. `(i,a)` and `(-i,-a)`, respectively.
 Multiple excitations can be described by lists of tuples with creation/annihilation pairs.
-Below exemplary implementation is provided.
+Below, exemplary implementation is provided.
 Note, that for single excitations we define auxiliary variable `change_alpha` which denotes that the instance referrs to either of the above excitation types.
+This variable can become handy larer on.
 In the case of double and multiple excitations, simultaneous alpha and beta orbital excitations are possible that do not change the multiplicity of the system.

 ```python